 The five white or pale pink petals of geranium richardsonii

 flowers have rounded tips and are crossed by branched, purple veins (usually thin, sometimes thick and dark), running lengthwise; they are separated by green sepals (underneath), which have a hairy surface and a protruding, reddish spike at the tip.
+Petals are hairy towards the base.
 The center of the flower is greenish, with ten stamens, curving back somewhat.
 The branched stalks are red or green in color and quite hairy; the hairs are topped by tiny red gland, as are the hairs on the narrow, tubular green fruits.